-While the introduction of preliminary hearings was almost certainly motivated by a desire to maximize substantive fairness and was driven by a concern over the breakneck pace of arbitrazh process in pursuit of meeting the unconditional two-month deadline of the 1995 APK, the introduction of an accelerated procedure (uproshchennoe proizvodstvo) for handling simple debt cases was just as surely prompted by efficiency concerns.
-During the 1990's, the arbitrazh courts became inundated with cases involving relatively small amounts of inter-enterprise debt.
+The introduction of an accelerated procedure (uproshchennoe proizvodstvo) for handling simple debt cases was unquestionably prompted by efficiency concerns.
+During the 1990's, the arbitrazh courts became inundated with cases involving relatively small amounts of interenterprise debt.
 The reasons for the debt can be traced back to the transition from state socialism.
 Many now-privatized enterprises floundered in the new quasi-market climate, reneging on contractual obligations.
 They continued to do business with their Soviet-era suppliers, who were reluctant to cut them off.
 Debts mounted and, as patience wore thin, creditors increasingly turned to the courts.

 Viewed in comparative perspective, the propensity to litigate over petty debts is unusual.
 The outcome was almost never in doubt, creating a puzzle as to why creditors resorted to the courts.
 As I have argued in more depth elsewhere, the low costs attendant to arbitrazh disputes, whether measured in time, money, or reputational effect, made litigation bizarrely appealing (Hendley 2004).
+While litigating may have made sense to creditors, it created problems for the